unboxed/newsletter/source/_posts/2012-05-18-the-week-that-was.markdown

 * Aaron Patterson on [I've made a huge mistake](http://www.confreaks.com/videos/880-railsconf2012-keynote-i-ve-made-a-huge-mistake)
 * Yehuda Katz on [Rails: The next five years](http://www.confreaks.com/videos/907-railsconf2012-rails-the-next-five-years)

 I would genuinely say don't bother.
 DHH goes on for way too long without really saying anything other than progress means change, Rails 4 will change, Rails 4 will break things, but it will be better so stop complaining and just live with it.
-Also fuck off.
+Also, in characteristic style, he tells you to fuck off if you don't agree.

 Aaron Patterson basically skirts around the same issues in much less time, actually, I struggle to remember what his point was.